JJotaC/odin-recipes/README.md

-Practice of the Odin Projetc foundations, a simple web page with an index and links to a few recipes.
+Practice of the Odin Project foundations, a simple web page with an index and links to a few recipes.
 Practice to hone my HTML skills